My Ántonia: Plot summary

 A few years after Jim arrives, his grandparents move to the edge of town, buying a house while renting their farm.
 Their neighbors, the Harlings, have a housekeeper to help with meals and care of the children.
 When they need a new housekeeper, Mrs. Burden connects Ántonia with Mrs. Harling, who hires her for good wages.
 Becoming a town girl is a success, as Ántonia is popular with the children, and learns more about running a household, letting her brother handle the heavy farm chores.
 She stays in town for a few years, having her worst experience with Mr. and Mrs. Cutter.
 The couple goes out of town while she is their housekeeper, after Mr. Cutter said something that made Ántonia uncomfortable to stay alone in the house as requested.
-Jim stays there in her place, only to be surprised by Mr. Cutter returning to rape Ántonia, whom he expects will be alone and defenseless.
+Jim stays there in her place, only to be surprised by Mr. Cutter returning to molest Ántonia, who he expects will be alone and defenseless.
 Instead, Jim attacks the intruder, belatedly realizing that it is Mr. Cutter.

 Jim does well in school, the valedictorian of his high school class.
 He attends the new state university in Lincoln, where his mind is opened to a new intellectual life.
 In his second year, he finds one of the immigrant farm girls, Lena, is in Lincoln, too, with a successful dressmaking business.
 He takes her to plays, which they both enjoy.
 His teacher realizes that Jim is so distracted from his studies, that he suggests Jim come with him to finish his studies at Harvard in Boston.
 He does, where he then studies the law.
 He becomes an attorney for one of the western railroads.
 He keeps in touch with Ántonia, whose life takes a hard turn when the man she loves proposes marriage, but deceives her and leaves her with child.
 She moves back in with her mother.
 Years later, Jim visits Ántonia, meeting Anton Cuzak, her husband and father of ten more children, on their farm in Nebraska.
 He visits with them, getting to know her sons especially.
 They know all about him, as he features in the stories of their mother's childhood.
 She is happy with her brood and all the work of a farm wife.
 Jim makes plans to take her sons on a hunting trip next year.